MeryemAk/dRNASeq/README.md

 If you want to start the pipeline from FAST5 files, an account on Oxford Nanopore Technologies (ONT) is necessary to use Guppy.
 Guppy can then be easily implemented in the pipeline if the Docker image of Guppy is provided in de config file.
 Due to the terms and conditions of ONT, we are not allowed to redistribute Oxford Nanopore software.

 ## Quick start
-1) Make sure that the assembly.nf script and the nextflow.config file are in a folder inside your home directory.
-The data that will be analysed also needs to be in this folder (for more details on de structure of the input folder, see mandatory parameters).
+1) Ensure that the assembly.nf script and the nextflow.config file are stored in a folder within your home directory.
+The data to be analyzed must also be placed in this folder.
+For details on the required input folder structure, refer to the mandatory parameters.
+If you don’t necessarily want to use Docker-in-Docker but still want to run Nextflow outside of a Docker container, you can skip this step and proceed to step 3
-2) Pull the Docker image of Nextflow from Dockerhub.
-This is only necesssary the first time the workflow is used.
-If you already pulled the image, you can proceed to step 3.
+2) Before running the workflow for the first time, pull the Nextflow Docker image from Docker Hub.
+If you have already downloaded the image, you can skip this step and proceed to step 3.
 ```
 $ docker pull nextflow/nextflow:21.04.3
 ```